lonegunmanb/TerraformConfigWelder/azurerm/v3_v4/readme.md

 All new required properties introduced by `v4` won't be transformed.

+All `xxx and yyy must be set together` rules won't be processed.

 The following transforms are not supported in this version:

 * [`azurerm_image`](https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/guides/4.0-upgrade-guide#azurerm_image)